Justin Jefferson Player Prop Bets for NFL Week 17 | Minnesota vs. Green Bay 1/2/2022

 Season Stats

-- So far this season, 27.4% of the 543 passes thrown by his team have gone Jefferson's way.
+- Jefferson's 1,451 receiving yards lead all receivers on the Vikings.
+He's been targeted 149 times and has totaled 97 receptions and nine touchdowns (96.7 yards per game).

-- Jefferson has seen the ball thrown his way 20 times in the red zone this season, 28.2% of his team's 71 red zone pass attempts.
+- With 20 targets in the red zone this season, Jefferson has been on the receiving end of 28.2% of his team's 71 red zone pass attempts.

-- The Vikings have run 56.6% passing plays and 43.4% rushing plays this season.
-They rank 12th in the NFL in scoring.
+- The Vikings have called a pass in 56.6% of their plays from scrimmage this year while staying on the ground 43.4% of the time.
+This offensive attack ranks 12th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Jefferson's matchup with the Packers.